AML and KYC – Anti-Money Laundering & Know Your Customer Training

 Course summary & close

-Paul is a regulatory expert with 20 years of experience in the financial services.
+Paul is a regulatory expert with over 20 years of experience in the financial services.
 Previously a Compliance Director with one of the country’s largest Investment Management firm, before moving into consultancy and holding interim roles as Head of Compliance and MLRO as well as leading a number of projects that took firms such as Dresdner Kleinwort Wasserstein, Axa and Deustche Bank through authorisation and responding to the FCA sanctions.